 How To Remove Cells From Lithium Ion Battery Packs

-If you accidentally short out a complete battery pack with a BMS, you might make a big spark, partially temporarily blind yourself, and could possibly receive a small burn.
+If you accidentally short out a complete battery pack with a BMS, you might make a big spark, temporarily disturbing your vision, and could possibly receive a small burn.
 If you short out a battery without a BMS, however, one of two things will happen.
 Either the connection that you shorted out will vaporize and burst into flames or the battery cell will become overloaded and 'vent with flame'.
 There is no third option and you definitely want it to be the first one.

 If you short out a cell or group of cells without the protection of a BMS either a very small very bad thing will happen or a very large bad thing will happen.
 Either way, it's something to avoid.